tensorlakeai/indexify/examples/audio/README.md

 There are a ton of other ASR APIs out there, which we haven't integrated with.
 We would love the community to contribute or you can write a custom extractor to call into any API.

 ### Indexing
-The indexing example uses LanceDB by default, but you can swap it out with any other VectorDB that Indexify supports - Qdrant or PgVector
+The indexing example uses LanceDB by default, but you can swap it out with any other VectorDB that Indexify supports - Qdrant or PgVector.

 We are using the embedding model - minilm-l6 in this example, you can list the other available extractor by running the command - `indexify-extractor list`